 Green Information Technologies (Green IT) reduce the environmental impacts associated with conventional Information Technologies (IT).
 Examples of Green IT include energy efficient hardware and data centers, server virtualization, and monitoring systems.
 Green IT focuses on mitigating the material and energy burdens associated with conventional IT while meeting our information and communication demands.1

 Patterns of Use

-- Globally, more people have mobile phones than access to working toilets.5
+- Globally, more people have mobile phones than access to safe sanitation.4,5

 Energy and Environmental Impact

 - Electricity used for U.S. servers and data centers creates 35.9 million metric tons CO2e annually.2,12